AgentPee/js-review-project/README.md

-# JavaScript Review Project by write_your_fullname
+# JavaScript Review Project by Mendoza, Perry Ian A.
 This project is a review of JavaScript concepts, beginner to advanced.